HenrykHaniewicz/PulseBlast/README.md

 # PulseBlast
-Basic python package to work with creating pulsar templates and radio frequency interference excision.
+A basic python package that deals with pulsar data manipulation in a variety of ways.
+Options include the ability to create Times-Of-Arrival (TOAs), excise RFI from pulse scans and easily create pulsar template profiles.

 ## **Mac Setup:**